taublast/DrawnUi.Maui.Demo/README.md

 _!_ When using images inside dynamic scene, like a a templated stack with scroll or other you should try to set the image cache to `Image` this would most probably climb your fps.
-This is due the fact that image sources are usually of the wrong size and they need processing before being drawn.
+This is due to the fact that image sources are usually of the wrong size and they need processing before being drawn.
 When using `Image` cache the image would be processed only once and then just redrawn.